CURRICULUM

 This course is conducted online.
 Details will be informed later.

 1. DNA, RNA, Nucleic acid metabolism, Chromosomes and Genomes 2.
 DNA Replication, Repair, and Recombination 3.
 Transcription and Control of Gene Expression 4.
 Translational Mechanisms and Regulations 5.
 Metabolism I (Glucose metabolism) 6.
-Metabolism I (TCA cycle, electron transport system) 7.
+Metabolism II (TCA cycle, electron transport system) 7.
 Metabolism III (Lipid metabolism) 8.
-The Cell Cycle 9.
-Intracellular signal transduction 10.
-Cell proliferation and cancer
+Metabolism IV (Amino acid metabolism) 9.
+The Cell Cycle 10.
+Intracellular signal transduction

 (英)